 Group Health Family Medicine Residency

-Clerkships at Group Health are coordinated by the Family Medicine Residency Program.
-Founded in 1969, the residency program at Group Health is a charter program involved in founding the American Board of Family Medicine.
-The residency reflects these origins, being centered in a non-profit health maintenance organization with a strong focus on Family Medicine providers offering a wide spectrum of care.
-Located in the Capitol Hill campus in Seattle, the program has 15 residents, 11 physician faculty, 2 behavioral science faculty, a pharmacist and nursing and administrative support staff.
+Founded in 1969, the residency at Group Health is among the first family medicine programs in the nation and was involved in establishing the American Board of Family Medicine.
+The residency program has 18 residents, 11 physician faculty members, 2 behavioral science faculty members, and a full complement of nursing and administrative support staff.
 Clinic facilities include exam rooms, administrative offices, lab, minor surgery, medical library, and pharmacy.

-Students will see a racially, culturally and socio-economically diverse group of patients of all ages.
-Students work with both third-year residents and faculty members.
-In addition to family medicine clinics, students work in several multidisciplinary clinics: the teen pregnancy and parenting clinic, a well-child clinic and an HIV clinic; one half-day is spent visiting a nursing home.
+Students will see a racially, culturally, and socio-economically diverse group of patients of all ages.
+In addition to family medicine clinics, students work in multidisciplinary settings, including a teen pregnancy and parenting clinic and a well-child clinic.

 Business casual is required.
 White jackets are optional, as are ties for men.
 Additional information will be forwarded prior to the rotation.